itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

   3. The resignation is sent to the opponent, letting them know they've won
   4. The game ends, and the player is sent to the result screen

-Post Condition: the results screen is shown (see game complete)
+Post Condition: The results screen is shown (see game complete)

 Exceptions: N/A